 Examples : Yaz, Ortho-tricyclen, Spironolactone

-The male hormone Testosterone is is responsible for oil production in the skin.
+The male hormone Testosterone is responsible for oil production in the skin.
 There are two main places this gets produced in women - the ovaries, where it's released right before our period, and the adrenal glands, where any time you have an adrenaline rush you get an accompanying testosterone rush.
-In balance with the female hormone Estrogen, when female hormone goes down, male hormone goes up.
-When male hormone goes down, female hormone goes up.
-Excess oil production can sometimes be blamed on this balance being off kilter due to too much male hormone being produced.
+In balance with the female hormone Estrogen, when female hormone goes down, male hormone is now higher than female whether it goes up or not.
+When male hormone goes down, female hormone is now higher.
+Excess oil production can sometimes be blamed on this balance being off kilter due to too much male hormone being produced, or not enough female.
 Birth control pills are meant to balance the ratio of estrogen and testosterone.
-Spironolactone prescribed alone, or included in the birth control Yaz, is a diuretic usually prescribed for high blood pressure that also happens to suppress testosterone.
+Spironolactone, either prescribed alone or included in birth control, such as in Yaz, is a diuretic usually prescribed for high blood pressure that also happens to suppress testosterone.

 Antibiotic